-Gazebo is a usefull solution for every climate.
-It is important though to check if the roof is high enough.
-If not a vented hood needs to be installed above the grill.
+A gazebo is a useful solution for every climate.
+It is important, though, to check if the roof is high enough.
+If not, a vented hood needs to be installed above the grill.

-Most of gazebos are made out of wood.
-As the cost of the construction is substantial it is important to pick an excellent quality wood.
+Most gazebos are made out of wood.
+As the cost of the construction is substantial, it is important to pick an excellent quality wood.

 Outdoor kitchen ideas: Location

 There are multiple locations for an outdoor kitchen.
 I’s like to show you:

 - attached to the house,

 - by the pool,